 I think about Roy Batty’s sentiment in regards to the existentialism problem of humanity.
 If nothing we produce matters in a hundred years, then what is the point?
 Is there, ever, a point?
 Roy Batty held his own experiences as sacred, even knowing that they will dissolve.
 Is that what it means to be human?
 That feels like the only sane response to any of this.
 Not to solve the problem of AI, not to win the race, but to insist on witnessing your own life with enough care that it means something to you, even if it won’t mean something in a hundred years.

 Cyberpunk is supposed to be just speculative science fiction.
 But I feel like it is resonating harder than ever, like a passenger-side mirror… objects closer than they appear.
 As I write this to the classic Blade Runner soundtrack by Vangelis, I think about the harvested attention, permanent underclasses, and the outpaced ethics… they prophesied a future we are actively building.
-Humanity is more than willing to anesthetize our minds and go on with it— it is the easy way out.
+Humanity is more than willing to anesthetize itself and call it adaptation.
 But it’s dark… not noir-dark.
 Like, we-are-cooked dark.

 I don’t want to be a thing that only consumes.
 I want to produce and provoke.
 It is the only way I feel truly alive.
 Not as a profit metric, shareholder value, or a LinkedIn post.
 That’s just me, trying to be the kind of human that looks in the mirror and thinks about the consequences of what I do, and what I represent.
 The productive nature of humanity remains, but perhaps this time around, we can do it for the sake of ourselves, for our legacies, and for our next of kin.